ole-thoeb/practical-generics/tasks/sequence.md

 </details>

 ## `sequence.first`
-Create a method `sequence.first` that either returns the first element of the sequence or `undefined` if the sequence is empty.
+Create the method `sequence.first` that either returns the first element of the sequence or `undefined` if the sequence is empty.

 <details>
 <summary>General implementation hint 1</summary>